seek-oss/braid-design-system/.changeset/poor-apples-sing.md

 **MenuItemCheckbox:** Align with increased icon size

-Ensure menu item text has uniform spacing to the checkbox of `MenuItemCheckbox` and the `icon` slots of `MenuItem`.
+Ensure menu item text has uniform spacing to the checkbox of `MenuItemCheckbox` and the `icon` slot of `MenuItem`.